Many startups underestimate how important UI UX design for SaaS is, but it can be the reason users stay or leave.

 - Trial conversions went up by 60%

-- Fewer people left support tickets
+- Significant drop in support tickets

 No major rebuild.
 Just better flow.